24Ryou/memory-game/README.md

 # memory-game
-simple memory game
-learning javascript DOM with this!
+learning javascript DOM with this simple memory game!